lifecake-test/test/README.md

 - you should be able to explain any code changes
 - using Xcode instruments highly recommended

-Feel free to ask me if you have any questions, something is unclear or you are stuck on some task.
+Feel free to ask if you have any questions, something is unclear or you are stuck on some task.

 Skype: artjom.popov
 Email: artjom@lifecake.com

+Skype: thelegothief
+Email: marks@lifecake.com

 Links:
 Cocoapod: https://cocoapods.org/